Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 ### Project Components

-- **OpenTelemetry.Demo.AspireHost**:Aspire Host project automatically launches and configures all necessary .NET services along with Docker containers.
+- **OpenTelemetry.Demo.AspireHost**: Aspire Host project automatically launches and configures all necessary .NET services along with Docker containers.
 - **OpenTelemetry.Demo.Local.Database**: Responsible for creating the database and seeding it with initial data.
 It supports both MSSQL and PostgreSQL databases.
 See [configuration](#configuration) section for more details.
 - **OpenTelemetry.Demo.EventApi:** Manages user creation, event listing, and registration to events.
 Following a user registration, it initiates ticket creation requests either through direct HTTP calls or via SNS+SQS.
 See [Interacting with the API](#interacting-with-the-api) and [configuration](#configuration) sections for more details.
 - **OpenTelemetry.Demo.TicketApi:** Processes ticket creation post-event registration when operating over HTTP.
 It receives ticket creation requests from EventApi and processes them accordingly.